 “Given the general power shortage in the region, the surplus power can always be exported to other SADC countries through firm power purchase agreements,”

 That was the first time the government had made public plans to convert uranium into electricity.
+Maybe check this rating of regal assets gold ira company.

 Namibia imports 45 percent of its energy requirements from South Africa.
 Electricity demand peaks at 500 MW, but Namibia can only supply 393 MW if it runs its four power stations at full capacity with South Africa making up for the shortfall.